-What We Did Last Year: Bringing You the Future Early
+What We Did Last Year: Discerning the Future Early

 The past year again showed Naked Capitalism to be right and early, just as we were when we launched this site to chronicle the coming financial crisis.